simon-stahlberg/mimir/python/README.md

 # Python Bindings Design Strategy

-For efficiency and correctness reasons, we follow two design principles:
+For efficiency and correctness reasons, we follow three design principles:

 1. One-to-one-mapping: